DadaLober/login-register-php/README.md

-# Simple Login & Register Authentication System
+# Login & Register Authentication System

 A lightweight PHP authentication system with user login and registration functionality.
 Built with PHP, MySQL.

+### About This Project
+This authentication system represents my journey as a developer - originally built during my second year of college and recently updated with the knowledge and best practices I've gained since then.

 ## Project Structure